- About Our Practice

 Southeastern Vein Specialists was the first center in Massachusetts to perform the Clarivein procedure.
 The choice between Clarivein and VNUS Closure/Venefit is not necessarily straightforward, and is based on a patient’s unique considerations.

-The VNUS® Closure® Procedure, an alternative treatment option to traditional vein stripping surgery, brings state-of-the-art technology to an age-old disease.
+The Venefit Procedure (formerly known as VNUS Closure Procedure), an alternative treatment option to traditional vein stripping surgery, brings state-of-the-art technology to an age-old disease.

-The Closure procedure is performed on an outpatient basis.
-Using ultrasound, your physician will position the Closure catheter into the diseased vein, through a small opening in the skin.
+The Venefit Procedure is performed on an outpatient basis.
+Using ultrasound, your physician will position the Venefit catheter into the diseased vein, through a small opening in the skin.
 The tiny catheter delivers radiofrequency (RF) energy to the vein wall.
 As the RF energy is delivered and the catheter is withdrawn, the vein wall is heated, causing the collagen in the wall to shrink and the vein to close.
 Once the diseased vein is closed, blood is re-routed to other healthy veins.

 Following the procedure, a simple bandage is placed over the insertion site, and additional compression may be provided to aid healing.
 Your doctor may encourage you to walk, and to refrain from extended standing and strenuous activities for a period of time.

-Patients who undergo the Closure procedure typically resume normal activities within a day.
+Patients who undergo the Venefit procedure typically resume normal activities within a day.

 Ambulatory phlebectomy is a method of surgical removal of surface veins.
 This is usually completed in our office using local anesthesia.
 Incisions are tiny (stitches are generally not necessary) and typically leave imperceptible puncture mark scars.
 Post-operative discomfort is minimal.
 After the vein has been removed by phlebectomy, a bandage and/or compression stocking is worn for a short period.